-Spend the next three days exploring Chaa Creek and the greater Cayo District of Belize.
+Spend the next three (or four) days exploring Chaa Creek and the greater Cayo District of Belize.
 Upon arrival, work with the tour concierge to choose two full day tours and one half day tour.
 Additionally, take advantage of unlimited on-site activities each day.

 Below is a sample of how you might spend your days with some of our recommended tours.

 Featured Full-Day Tours

 Located deep within the Chiquibul Forest Reserve, Caracol is the largest known Maya site in Belize and one of the biggest in the Maya world.
 This 55-square-mile Classic Period urban center had an estimated population of 180,000 people.
 Its central core area covered 15 square miles and was linked together by more than 20 miles of “sacbeobs” (causeways) that radiated outward from its epicenter.
 The temple “Caana” (Sky Place) rises 138 feet above plaza level and to this day is the largest man-made structure in Belize.
 Over 70 formal tombs have been excavated and many hieroglyphic texts have been found on stelea, altars, ball court markers, capstones and wall facades.
 Ocellated Turkeys are common in this area that’s known for its birding.